-The assessment of uncertainties of the mapped emissions is achieved via a semi-quantitative and quantitative approach outlined in the following sections.
+The assessment of uncertainties to spatially disaggregate the emissions is achieved via a semi-quantitative and quantitative approach outlined in the following sections.
 It should be noted that these assessments of uncertainty do not include an assessment of uncertainty of the emissions themselves.
 Annex 2.4.1 in Brown et al. (2019) provides a comparison of NAEI activities with those in the Digest of UK Energy Statistics (DUKES).

 The semi-quantitative approach for assessing the overall emission map quality involves comparing the proportion of emissions, by pollutant, mapped as point or area sources against the national total.
 Lower uncertainty is associated with emissions from point sources, as the emissions are geographically constrained to a particular location (i.e. industrial stacks).
-In terms of emission outputs, point sources are often directly monitored by operators and/or have a record of the materials processed on site, used to inform the mapping.
+In terms of emission outputs, point sources are often directly monitored by operators and/or have a record of the materials processed on site, used to inform the mapping and therefore are inherently less uncertain.